-This is a simple coffee rub for pork but it has complex flavors with just a few ingredients.
+This is an easy coffee pork rub, but it has complex flavors with just a few ingredients.
 Made with instant coffee your grilled pork will have an amazing taste without any of the grittiness or burn that come from using ground coffee!

 Coffee rub adds a unique twist to your grilled meats.
 This recipe has been specifically created for pork, but you could certainly use it on beef as well.